warmlogic/expertTrain/README.md

 - There are two additional augmented introductory training phases (typically to be used on Training Day 1):
    1. Nametrain (`nametrain`): Just like the `name` phase, but species are introduced a one or two at a time (as defined in `config_EXPNAME.m`) and subjects have to name the species even if no exposure has occurred.
 The idea is that this will force subjects to learn the species labels quickly.
    1. Viewname (`viewname`): intermixed viewing and naming blocks (described above) for introducing the subject to different species. **This phase is not being used.**
 - expertTrain has been developed tested under Matlab 2012b and Psychtoolbox 3.0.10 (Flavor: beta) on Mac OS X 10.8.3.
+It has also been used on Windows XP and Debian 7 with Matlab 2013a, but to a lesser extent.
+- You must use a USB keyboard with this experiment.

 Installation
 ----